PranayKr/Self-Driving-Car-Projects/WriteUp-Report.md

    or tilt then the same results won't be achieved.
 2) If the resolution of the camera is changed accordingly the logic of the algorithm would have to be modified to get the results.
 3) The Lighting conditions in the LIVE Feed of the camera would affect the results
-4) If the weather conditons change from a clear sunny day to a stormy / snowy / rainy / cloudy day the results obtained would get affected
+4) If the weather conditons change from a clear sunny day to a stormy / snowy / rainy / cloudy day the results obtained would get affected.
+5) For LIVE Feed having Lane Lines having high curvature instead of being straight i.e. at turning points on the road the algorithm would not be that accurate in lane detection with its efficiency inversely proportional to the sharpness of turns on road.

 ### 3. POSSIBLE IMPROVEMENTS